 Shares are registered Shares with a nominal value of EUR 200, CAD 200, CHF 250, GBP 150, SEK 2,000, or USD 200.
-According to the articles of association of Oikocredit, the management team can decide to issue Shares in other currencies than the euro, Canadian dollar, Swiss franc, British pound, Swedish krona or US dollar.
+According to the articles of association of Oikocredit, the Managing Board, following the prior approval of the Supervisory Board can decide to issue Shares in other currencies than the euro, Canadian dollar, Swiss franc, British pound, Swedish krona or US dollar.
 Before issuing Shares in other currencies, the nominal value per share will be determined for each additional currency in which the Shares are issued.
-Shares are continuously issued in euros as well as US dollars, or other currencies at their nominal value, at the discretion of the management team and there is no limit to the number of Shares that can be issued.
-The management team may revoke or suspend the offer of Shares or reduce subscriptions.
-The offer may be revoked or suspended, if within the year this prospectus is valid, there is an increase of more than 50% in share capital, and the management team expects that Oikocredit cannot invest the proceeds of the Shares in development financing (if i.e. demand for new development financing is not sufficient or development financing does not meet Oikocredit's criteria) within the following three years.
+Shares are continuously issued at the discretion of the Managing Board and there is no limit to the number of Shares that can be issued.
+The Managing Board may revoke or suspend the offer of Shares or reduce subscriptions.
+The offer may be revoked or suspended, if within the year this prospectus is valid, there is an increase of more than 50% in share capital, and the Managing Board expects that Oikocredit cannot invest the proceeds of the Shares in development financing (e.g. if demand for new development financing is not sufficient or development financing does not meet Oikocredit's criteria) within the following three years.

 Subscriptions which do not result in the issuance of Shares will be refunded via the payment method used for the payment of the subscriptions.
 No interest will be paid on refunded subscriptions.
-Shares are issued pursuant to a resolution of the management team.
+Shares are issued pursuant to a resolution of the Managing Board.
 Changes in the offering price (if any) will be disclosed in an amendment to this prospectus.